feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[1]]$prompt
-#> [1] "Research the current economic situation in Algeria, including key indicators such as GDP growth, inflation, and main economic sectors."
+#> [1] "Research the current economic situation in Algeria, including key data such as GDP, main industries, and recent economic trends"
 #>
 #> [[1]]$response
-#> [1] "As of early 2024, Algeria's GDP growth is modest, around 2-3%, driven mainly by hydrocarbons, which constitute about 30% of GDP and 95% of exports.
-Inflation remains moderate, approximately 5-6%, while the government is pushing diversification efforts in agriculture, manufacturing, and services to reduce oil dependency."
+#> [1] "As of early 2024, Algeria's GDP is approximately $146 billion (nominal), with hydrocarbons (oil and natural gas) constituting about 95% of export revenues and 30% of GDP.
+Recent trends show government efforts to diversify the economy away from hydrocarbon dependency, focusing on sectors like agriculture, manufacturing, and renewable energy while facing challenges from youth unemployment and inflation."
 #>
 #> [[1]]$edited_by_hitl
 #> [1] FALSE